 Kara also noted that she’ll help to reinforce the focus of veterinary nursing across all brands, which comes full circle to ensuring that the journal presents cutting-edge content focused on the veterinary nurse’s role on the healthcare team.

 During the conference, the NAVC rolled out its new NAVC Retriever app to make it easier for industry professionals to find a great job – or exceptional candidates.

-For Job Seekers: Veterinarians, veterinary nurses, receptionists and students can easily browse and apply for job openings.
+For Job Seekers: Veterinarians, veterinary nurses, receptionists, and students can easily browse and apply for job openings.
 There’s even an automatic matching system once the job-seeker fills in their job search criteria, with real-time notifications.

 For Employers: Practices can post permanent, temporary or student opportunities using a simple process, and let the Retriever algorithm do the rest.
-Qualified candidates are notified that they’ve been matched, and the practice receives notice when qualified applicants are a match.
+Qualified candidates are notified that they’ve been matched, and the practice receives a notice when qualified applicants are a match.

 Why does this matter to you?
 Your customers may be looking to fill staff positions, and you can be the hero who shows them this awesome app.
 To see how it works, visit this NAVC Retriever web page.